britcooper/ap_ao/README.md

 To thwart this, the `XPA_METHOD`  value can be set to `localhost` in both the DS9 environemnt and the python environment.

-It is necessary for `ap_ao.py` to set this value before `import pyds9` for it to be effective.
+It may be necessary for `ap_ao.py` to set this value before `import pyds9` for it to be effective.

-The optional bash wrapper also sets this key value in the ds9 environment before calling `ap_ao.sh`.
-If `ap_ao.sh` is not used or modified for your local env and you are using a conda install of ds9, this key may need to be set after your environment is activated.

 ## Future Improvements (TBD)